staking-foundation/docs/docs/40-components.md

 Distributed Validators are subject to regular Ethereum Validator duties.
 The Diva SC handles staking reward distributions to the network participants, updating all balances daily based on a set of rules.

-The Diva protocol has been conceived as a public good.
+The Diva staking protocol has been conceived as a public good.
 Therefore, all infrastructure along with the smart contracts are released under permissive open-source licenses.

 ## Zero-Knowledge Proof Oracles